Table of Contents

 - Recording Transactions: In the journal, we note each transaction, whether it is significant or small.
 This helps track all financial activities.

 - Double-Entry System: Each entry includes both a debit and a credit, balancing the accounts.
-This system, known as the double-entry bookkeeping method, helps maintain accuracy.
+This, known as the double-entry system in accounting, this method helps maintain accuracy.

 Posting to Ledger: After the journal documents the entries, the entries move to the general ledger.
 Here, we sort them based on account categories like assets, liabilities, and expenditures.
 This setup helps create summaries like the balance sheet and other financial reports.